 Skip $hipping Cost!

-Shooting film isn't hard.
+Film isn't hard.
 Actually, it's a little too easy to fall down the rabbit hole.
-Film just makes photos look good.
+Film makes a lot of lame photos look good.
 So long as you're pointed in the right direction, and your camera isn't full of bullet holes, it's hard to mess up.
 Lots of the pictures you take won't work, but a typical roll of film has 36 frames.
-Even when you get your photos back and they're bad, one after the other, there's always one.
+Even when you get your photos back from the lab, and it looks like something went wrong on every frame, there's always one that kinda makes the whole thing worth it.

 All the stars have to align to make any photo good.
-Maybe it's a photo of a rockstar, maybe it's a photo of your brother slipping on a bucket.
+Whether it's a photo of a rockstar, or a photo of your brother slipping on a bucket.
 You have to be there, with the right light, the right context, and sometimes the right camera skills.
 If everything's right, or you steal some divine blessing, it will be good no matter what camera you use.

 But if it's on film, it'll be a little more like a painting.